Bacon-wrapped meatloaf is homemade comfort food, the whole family will love.

 Can you freeze meatloaf?

 Meatloaf makes a great freezer meal either fully cooked or raw ready to bake.
 Wrap each loaf in plastic wrap to prevent freezer burn.
 Then wrap in foil.
+Freeze for up to 3 months.

 Fully cooked: thaw in refrigerator and warm in oven or microwave.